PCI DSS Audit: A Complete Guide + Downloadable Checklist

 Willie Sutton, the infamous twentieth-century U.S. criminal, was allegedly known to rob banks because “that’s where the money is.”
 In this digital age, organizations are exposed to financial fraud due to their lax security- leaving sensitive consumer data stolen and misused.

-What is PCI Audit?
+What is a PCI Audit?

-Qualified Security Assessors (QSA) verify your systems and map them against the PCI compliance requirements.
-These professionals analyze various parts of your business’s environment and provide an in-depth risk assessment, enabling you to determine how you stack up on secure cardholder data management standards.
+These professionals analyze various parts of your business’s environment and provide an in-depth risk assessment, enabling you to determine how you stack up on sensitive cardholder data management standards.
+They offer guidance on the gaps identified and provide a detailed report on findings along with recommendations for improvement.

 How to prepare yourself for the PCI DSS audit?